 Here’s what happens: Those unhealthy behaviors can lead to narrowing of the blood vessels.
 That reduces blood flow to the brain, and leads to hardening of the arteries of the heart and the brain.

 Heart disease is the leading cause of death in America.
-Stroke ranks fourth, and it is also a leading cause of severe, long-term disability.
+Stroke ranks fifth, and it is also a leading cause of severe, long-term disability.

 “The one factor that is the strongest predictor of brain health is high blood pressure,” Sacco said.
 “It’s the most significant risk factor for stroke.
 It also has the most evidence suggesting that it leads to blockages of small arteries and impaired brain health.”